-There is no need to submit these to the BIR for checking annually, but it is recommended that you keep your ledgers where your Certificate of Registration (COR) is posted, at your place of business.
-The BIR can come and check on these at any time (this is called Tax Mapping) so it’s best to have them handy and filled out.
-In case you have an accountant to fill out your ledgers and they do not work on premises, the BIR will give a grace period and new deadline when they would like to see your books.
+There is no need to submit these to the BIR for checking annually; but it is recommended that you keep your ledgers where your Certificate of Registration (COR) is posted, at your place of business.
+The BIR can come and check on these at any time (this is called Tax Mapping); so it’s best to have them handy and filled out.
+The BIR will give you a grace period and a new deadline in case you have an accountant who fills out your ledgers and does not work on the premises.

 Should you be caught with unupdated books, the penalties might soar up to as high as Php 50,000.
 The BIR may also give you a grace period to update and submit your books.

-Your manual books of accounts expire every five years, so you must re-register them then, or do so when you have only 5 pages left in the ledgers.
+Your manual books of accounts expire every five years, so you must re-register them then.
+You may also re-register when you only have 5 pages left in the ledgers.

 Loose-leaf books of accounts and Computerized books of accounts

 You will need to print, bind and submit your books of accounts that are generated from your spreadsheets or software to your respective BIR Revenue District Office (RDO) by January 15 of every year.